Badge of Honor: Penny Detweiler

 Penelope Detweiler was the only daughter of Richard Detweiler, the majority stockholder in Nesfoods.
-She was involved with Anthony DeZego, "Tony the Zee," and was present when DeZego was murdered.
+She was involved with Anthony DeZego, "Tony the Zee," a minor Philadelphia mobster, and was present when DeZego was murdered in The Victim.
 Her relationship with DeZego led to her addiction to heroin.
 She was hospitalized in a private sanitarium in Nevada.
 When she returned to Philadelphia, Detweiler had a brief relationship with Matt Payne.
 She died of a heroin overdose in The Murderers.

-Matt Lowenstein

-Chief Inspector Matthew Lowenstein is Chief of Detectives.
-He has resented Carlucci's interference with his force, and attempted to resign in The Murderers.
-He retained the office when Carlucci granted him concessions.

-This character is based on former Philadelphia Police Inspector Frank Goldberg.

-Jesus Martinez

-Jesus Martinez is a detective with the Special Operations Division of the Philadelphia Police.
-He started off partnered with Charlie McFadden as Narcotics undercover detectives.
-The two of them were highly effective, but their undercover assignments ended when they caught the murderer of Highway Patrol chief "Dutch" Moffitt.
-The publicity ended their Narcotics careers, and Martinez went undercover as an officer at the Airport Unit to catch a crooked corporal.
-After that stint, Martinez was assigned to Special Operations.

-Martinez and McFadden are best friends as well as partners.
-However, Martinez does not like Matt Payne, whom he regards as a spoiled rich kid.

-Charley McFadden

-Charley McFadden, as noted above, was Jesus Martinez's partner in Narcotics.
-He was transferred to Special Operations while Martinez went to the Airport Unit, and continues to work in Special Operations as a detective.

 Mickey O'Hara

 Michael J. "Mickey" O'Hara is a former police reporter for the Philadelphia Bulletin.
 He is regarded as one of the best police reporters on the East Coast, and he is held in high regard by the police for several reasons, including listening to their side of controversial events.
 O'Hara drives a car equipped with several police band receivers (at the time the series was written, computer-controlled scanners were not available).
 In this, he resembles Larry Krebs, the former police reporter for WMAL in Washington, D.C.

 Although O'Hara is held in high esteem by the police, he has published stories that the police wanted played down, such as the arrest of a crooked police captain.
 He has also been on the site and taken photos when significant events took place, such as when Matt Payne shot and killed the Northwest Serial Rapist (in Special Operations).

 In The Vigilantes, O'Hara had left the Bulletin and had signed on to run a local crime information website known as 'CrimeFreePhilly.com'.